 Gen Z Wants Low Fees

-The new GOBankingRates survey, which polled 1,000 U.S adults, found that 31% of Gen Z respondents look for low fees in a bank.
+A GOBankingRates survey, which polled 1,000 U.S adults about their banking preferences, found that 31% of Gen Z respondents look for low fees in a bank.

 “One of the main reasons that low fees are so important to Gen Z is that they are often on a tight budget and cannot afford to pay high fees for basic banking services,” said Joseph Carpenito, financial advisor at Materetsky Financial Group.
 “This is particularly true for those who are just starting out in their careers and are still trying to establish their financial footing.
 By choosing a bank with low fees, Gen Z can ensure that they are not paying more than necessary for services such as checking and savings accounts, credit cards and loans.”